Who’s More Likely To Believe ‘Fake News’? Republicans, According To New Research [Opinion]

-Republicans are more likely to believe so-called “Fake News,” inasmuch as they’re more likely to share a news story on social media without verifying it first.
+Republicans are more likely to believe so-called “fake news,” inasmuch as they’re more likely to share a news story on social media without verifying it first.
 This is according to new research published by consumer loan provider Credit Loan, whose blog also publishes research and news items that extend to customers’ other interests besides the financial.

-The researchers interviewed 1,068 Americans across the political spectrum – Democrats, Republicans, and Independents alike – and asked them some simple questions about their news-reading and social media-sharing habits.
+The researchers interviewed 1,068 Americans across the political spectrum – Democrats, Republicans, and independents alike – and asked them some simple questions about their news reading and social media sharing habits.

 And as it turns out, the ability to spot fake news seems to be tied to political ideology in some ways.